mrdipeshashah/Big-Query-Google-Analytics-Organic-Brand-Signals/README.md

 #### 3. The Friction Node: Escalation & Login Hubs (`escalation_total_sessions`)
 * **Strategic Role:** Aggregates entries directly onto account portals, contact forms, help docs, and support centers.
 * **Business Impact:** This represents your **revenue drainage metric**.
 High traffic share here proves that users are utilizing search engines as a diagnostic tool to fix broken experiences.
 When this bucket balloons, it introduces negative friction that starves the homepage intent engine and suppresses conversion rates.

-## THE CORE ANALYTICAL GUARDRAILS

-### 1. The Mobile App & Omni-channel "Black Hole"
-* **The Nuance:** For brands with a native iOS/Android apps, standard web-to-revenue correlation will naturally skew.
-High-intent users searching the brand organically on mobile web will frequently be deep-linked directly out of the browser and into the native app ecosystem to complete their purchase.
-* **The Strategy:** Do not interpret a spike in mobile organic homepage traffic paired with flat *web* revenue as a commercial failure.
-Use the weekly cohort baseline (`week_start_monday`) to blend data silos.
-Validate the traffic spike by checking for a synchronized, chronological lift across native **Mobile App Installs / App Open Velocity** alongside total backend revenue.

-### 2. High-AOV & Non-Linear Web Journeys (The Delayed Conversion Halo)
-* **The Nuance:** For pure e-commerce brands where transactions happen *entirely* on the website, user journeys are still heavily impacted by product type and consideration windows.
-High-AOV products inherently trigger non-linear behavior (Search > Home > Abandon > Research > Direct Return Days Later).
-* **The Strategy:** Treat the homepage as a baseline demand-generation engine.
-If you observe a massive spike in weekly organic homepage sessions, look past immediate session-level web revenue.
-Instead, monitor **Total Storewide Revenue** (e.g., pulled directly from Shopify/ERP) over a lagged 2-to-4 week window.
-Use Desktop Organic traffic trends as your baseline control group to evaluate pure user intent, as desktop users exhibit lower friction and longer session dwell times.

-### 3. Framework Scale Variance (The Macro vs. Micro Reality)
-* **The Nuance:** The close alignment of marketing discovery metrics and backend sales depends heavily on business scale.
-  * **At Lower Volume (~£2M AUM):** Data loops are tight and channel crossover is minimal, meaning homepage organic trends often track tightly and directly with total business revenue.
-  * **At Scale (£10M+ AUM):** The relationship transitions into a macro trend-line compass rather than a literal transactional map.
-App-deep linking, multi-device paths, and complex attribution leakage will naturally separate immediate session web revenue from total performance.
-* **The Strategy:** Evaluate the relationship holistically as an ecosystem health signal.
-Continuous, historic visualization of these metrics side-by-side remains essential: sudden, severe structural divergences between traffic share and backend revenue act as an early-warning diagnostic tool for technical tracking failures, indexation bugs, or broken cross-platform customer journeys.

 # CONTEXTUAL NUANCE & CHECKLIST